rodrgoslveira/Memcached-server-Ruby/README.md

 This basic implementation of memcached:
 - Memcached Server(TCP/IP socket).
 - Memcached Client(TCP/IP socket).

-This has been implement for [moove it coding challenges](https://github.com/moove-it/coding-challenges/blob/master/ruby.md)
+has been implemented for [moove it coding challenges](https://github.com/moove-it/coding-challenges/blob/master/ruby.md)

 #### Technologies

-- Technology 1
+- Ruby

 [Back To The Top](#Memcached-server-Ruby)